U Sports: Rebrand and new approach

-Athletic funding
+Athletic funding and eligibility

 The U Sports member institutions offer athletic scholarships known as Athletic Financial Awards (AFA); subject to minimum academic requirements.
 The AFA's are capped and may not exceed the value of the tuition and compulsory fees for the student-athlete.
 Universities also may provide additional non-athletic awards including academic scholarships and needs-based grants for athletes in addition to this cap, provided the additional awards do not include athletic criteria.
-In 2008/2009 one in two U Sports athletes was receiving an athletic scholarship.
+In 2008–09 one in two U Sports athletes was receiving an athletic scholarship.

 Increasingly, U Sports schools are offering booster-support programs, where alumni, parents and/or corporations can donate money to a targeted fund especially designed to off-set a student-athlete's tuition and living costs.
 The University of Windsor has an Adopt-A-Lancer program, for example.
 U Sports has no regulations regarding how much each school can provide to teams through private support.
 The Université Laval's Rouge et Or football team, winner of seven of the last 12 Vanier Cups, is so successful with fund raising that the team trains in Florida during the spring.

 Canadian Hockey League teams offer financial support for their graduates – who attend school within two years of playing major junior – who choose to play for a U Sports school after graduating from major junior hockey based on a model where the league will give scholarships commensurate with the seasons they played in the CHL.

-Hockey players who play in the CHL are ineligible for NCAA athletic scholarships, although many attend a CHL training camp: however, they can only stay a maximum of 48 hours, and can not dress in any games.